GET STARTED | Get Your Fair Cash Offer Today

 Beneficiaries Receive Notice and Opportunity to Object

-All beneficiaries and distributees receive notice of the petition to sell.
-They have a period to object.
+All beneficiaries and distributees receive notice.
 If no valid objections are filed, the court proceeds to issue the decree.
-If objections are filed, the court schedules a hearing.
-The executor’s fiduciary documentation — appraisal, NCB offer, carrying cost analysis — supports the petition against objections.
+The executor’s documentation — appraisal, NCB offer — supports the petition against objections.

 5